kkarbowiak/cpp-argparse/tutorial/readme.md

 ```
 That should be easy to follow.
 Note that slight difference in the usage text.
 Note the `[-v | -q]`, which tells us that we can either use `-v` or `-q`, but not both at the same time.

-Before we end this part, you probably want to tell your users the main purpose of your program, just in case they don't know:
+Before we end this part, you probably want to tell your users the main purpose of your program, just in case they don't know (`conflicting1.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>